cb1kenobi/snooplogg/README.md

 inspiration from `adb logcat`.

 For example, pretend you have a server running in the background.
-Now you want to see the debug log for when the server is initializes.
-This can be achieved by setting the `historySize` and implementing a "logcat" route handler that pipes the SnoopLogg instance to the socket with `flush: true` set.
+Now you want to see the debug log for when the server is initializes, but by the time you connect, those messages are in the past.
+Don't stress.
+Simply set the `historySize` to something reasonable, then implement a "logcat" route handler that pipes the SnoopLogg instance to the connection socket with `flush: true` set.
+SnoopLogg will automatically unpipe the stream when it is ended.

 Note that setting a relative large history size may impact performance.

 # Config

-SnoopLogg has a simple configuration:
+SnoopLogg has a relatively simple configuration:

 ```typescript
 interface SnoopLoggConfig {